 The CeraVe facial care products contain three ceramides and improve the hydration of the skin.
 The three essential ceramides are:

 • Ceramide 1 for strengthening the lipid layer

 • Ceramide 6-II as a natural moisturising factor in the skin

-Enriched with ceramides, CeraVe contributes to the support of the natural skin barrier.
-The long-lasting moisturising effect over 24 hours is due to the MVE technology (multivesicular emulsion technology).
-Hyaluronic acid also moisturises the skin and at the same time renews the elasticity, reducing the development of wrinkles.
+Enriched with ceramides, CeraVe moisturises and helps strengthen the protective skin barrier.
+Hyaluronic acid also moisturises the skin and at the same time helps replump the skin, reducing the appearance of wrinkles.
 In addition to facial care products with and without UV protection, CeraVe also offers lotions and creams for cleansing, as well as hand and foot care.